Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Background and Technical Preliminaries

 \subsection{Symmetric Games}

 In some applications, the strategic environment being modelled exhibits symmetry in the agents.
-To model such settings, we define a class of symmetric games with the following properties: (1) each agent has access to the same set of actions; (2) the state dynamics depend only on the profile of actions taken by all players, without special dependence on the identities of the agents.
+To model such settings, we define a class of symmetric games with the following properties: (1) each agent has the same set of actions; (2) the state dynamics depend only on the profile of actions taken by all players, without special dependence on the identities of the agents.
 That is, permuting the agents' actions in a joint action leaves the conditional probabilities for the next state unchanged; (3) such a permutation results in a corresponding permutation of costs incurred.
 We formalize and clarify these points in the definition below.
-First, we introduce additional notation: if $\uu^i = \uu^j$ for all $i,j \in \NN$, given a permutation $\sigma : \NN \to \NN$ and joint action $\ba = (a^i)_{i \in \NN}$, we define $\sigma( \ba) \in \U$ to be the joint action in which $i$'s component is given by $ a^{\sigma(i)}$.
-That is, player $i$'s action in $\sigma(\ba)$ is given by player $\sigma(i)$'s action in $\ba$.